hbowie/softdevbigideas/ideas/People.md

 Title: People

+Index: people

+Body:

 These ideas touch on the human dimension of software development.